'I brace myself': anxious search for the missing in California fire

 Over the weekend, the Butte County Sheriff’s office initially put the total of missing people at 228, many of whom were later accounted for.
 But as fresh reports from relatives came in, the list grew from 103 to 130 late Wednesday, jumped to 297 by Thursday morning and soared to 630 as of Thursday night.

 In some cases, people may have survived but not yet notified the authorities, or relatives may not yet have reported people missing.
-Poor cell phone coverage after the fire has exacerbated the problem.
+Poor cell phone coverage after the fire has exacerbated the problem, in a mountainous region where some areas got little or no phone reception even before the fire.

 “We still have reports coming in of people being missing and of people being found,” said Miranda Bowersox, a spokeswoman for the sheriff’s office.
 “The overall number will go down, but in the short term we expect to see new reports of people missing.”